The UK Property & Construction Sector 2019

 The biggest concern for the UK Property & Construction sector is the prolonged uncertainty brought about by Brexit.
 However, despite this, real estate investors, developers and operators continue to look long-term.

 Output in services, manufacturing and construction has risen over the last nine years as the UK has experienced economic expansion.
 Assuming a conclusion to Brexit negotiations, at some point in the year a 1.2% level of growth is predicted in 2019, down from earlier predictions of 1.6%, and the lowest level for 10 years.
+So how is the property & construction sector responding to these challenges?

 2019 will see a wider industry shift, particularly among investors, to formalising technology and innovation strategies.
 There will be more roles in UK real estate such as ‘Head of Innovation Strategy’ or ‘Head of Real Estate Technology’, which already exist in some institutional investor firms, but are sporadic elsewhere.
 This will bring more accountability within corporate structures, with specific objectives and key performance indicators for technology and innovation programmes, all occurring as real estate businesses make technology a much greater priority.